bizquigs/rosa-workshop-content/rosa-content/300-app/resilience.md

     frontend-js-cpu   Deployment/frontend-js   113%/50%   2         4         4          3m13s
     ```

     This means you are now running 4 replicas, instead of the original three that we started with.
+Notice also the percentage difference under "targets".

 1. Once you've killed the seige command, the traffic going to `frontend-js` service will cool down and after a 60 second cool down period, your application's replica count will drop back down to two.
 To demonstrate this, run the following command: